 There are fourteen Natura 2000 designated sites within 15km of the application site.
-These designated areas and their closest points to the application site are summarised in Table 1 and a map and an aerial photograph showing their locations relative to the application site are shown in Figures 5 and 6.
+These designated areas and their closest points to the application site are summarised in Table 1, and a map and an aerial photograph showing their locations relative to the application site are shown in Figures 3-4 and 3-5.
 A full description of all these sites can be read on the website of the National Parks and Wildlife Service (npws.ie).

-European Site Distance Qualifying Interests Screened In / Out Unshin River SAC 001898 109m east Otter (Lutra lutra) Salmon (Salmo salar) Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation Alluvial forests with Alnus glutinosa and Fraxinus excelsior Semi-natural dry grasslands and scrubland facies on calcareous substrates (Festuco- Brometalia) ( important orchid sites) Molinia meadows on Screened In - Having regard to the proximity and potential hydrological connectivity of this SAC to the application site, then potential significant effects upon this SAC and its QIs cannot be ruled out and will be considered further.
+European Site Distance Qualifying Interests Potential for Impacts Unshin River SAC 001898 52.7m north-west Otter (Lutra lutra) Salmon (Salmo salar) Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation Alluvial forests with Alnus glutinosa and Fraxinus excelsior Semi-natural dry grasslands and scrubland facies on calcareous substrates (Festuco-Brometalia) ( important orchid sites) Molinia meadows on calcareous, peaty or clayey-silt- laden soils (Molinion caeruleae) Having regard to the proximity of this SAC to the application and considering that surface water from the application site is discharged into the Owenmore River, then potential significant effects upon this site cannot be ruled out.